Purdue University Office of Admissions logo

 Building Community

-Finding a "home" on campus — a place where you can be yourself — is an important part of college life.
+Finding a home on campus — a place where you can be yourself — is an important part of college life.
 A diverse and inclusive community awaits you at Purdue University!
-Here are some of the ways you can find your home at Purdue...
+Here are a few of the ways you can find your home at Purdue.

-One of the great advantages of a large university is the diversity of student activities, and participating in student organizations is one of the many ways you'll be able to make your Purdue experience your own — by finding your niche among students with similar interests or goals.
+One of the best parts of attending a large university is how many student activities you can choose from.
+Participating in student clubs or organizations is one of the many ways you'll be able to make your Purdue experience your own — by finding your niche among students with similar interests or goals.
 Nearly 1,000 student organizations will allow you to pursue current interests and discover new ones.
 Explore Purdue student organizations.

 A diverse and inclusive community is an integral part of the Purdue experience.
 With our many Cultural Centers, we strive to create and sustain a welcoming campus where all students can excel, increase and retain the number of historically underrepresented and diverse students, faculty and staff, and prepare all students to thrive in our diverse, global environment.